emielsteegh/vscode-never-nest/README.md

 * `neverNest.violationStyle`: Style of violation highlighting.
 Can be either `full` or `separator`.
 Defaults to `full`.
   * `full` will highlight the entire line
   * `separator` will only highlight the tab indicator bars `|`.
+* `neverNest.enableHoverMessage`: Whether to show a tooltip when hovering over the tab indicator.
+Defaults to `false`.

 ## Known Issues